xie-qianyue/spring-register-bean-demo/README.md

 # spring-register-bean-demo
-A demo demostrates spring registration of beans by many ways, including BeanFactoryPostProcessor, BeanPostProcessor, and etc.
+A demo demonstrates spring registration of beans by many ways, including BeanFactoryPostProcessor, BeanPostProcessor, and etc.